Ashley Community Housing Association (ACHA) provides housing and training to deprived and marginalised communities in Birmingham and Bristol.

 Tenancy Management (Housing Management) – We have a complete centralised record of all our tenants across the three regions.
 This has allowed us to manage their tenancies much better and improve our rent income management.

 Property Management – The ability to store information that allows us to manage our properties better, particularly maintenance needs.

-What Is Your Top Tip For Other Charities Implementing Salesforce?
+What are your Top Tip For Other Charities

 Identify the right people to support the implementation of Salesforce within your organisation.

 Ideally you want to identify people who are passionate about new technology and have had some exposure to possibly CRM systems like Salesforce.
 They should also show interest in supporting change within the business.

 It is a substantial change which will take place once it is rolled out, so you need to have champions who will advocate and rally their colleagues to engage and adopt this change.
 It’s also important to invest in training staff to use Salesforce.